 The song, produced by 1980s hit makers Stock, Aitken and Waterman, reached no.2 in the UK back in July 1985 and was supposed to be the start of big things for Cowell.
 However by 1989 Fanfare Records had gone under and Cowell, close to bankruptcy, was forced to move into a role as an A & R Consultant with BMG.

-Out of nowhere, a lightbulb went off in his head and he began to see dollar signs.
+Out of nowhere, a lightbulb went off in his head.
 Few would have known it, but that night the seeds were sown for what would come to be known as WrestleMania: The Album; the first and only WWE album to feature real pop tracks recorded by real wrestling stars.

 It’s an album that has garnered a cult following since, though not necessarily for all the right reasons.
-Across 12 tracks, fans were ‘treated’ to some of the most bizarre recordings of all time.
+Across 12 tracks, fans were ‘treated’ to some of the most bizarre wrestling recordings of all time.
 Recordings that have been all but erased from history, save for a few YouTube clips.

-Serving as executive producer on the 12-track album, Cowell enlisted the help of two thirds of his 80s hit making trio, Mike Stock and Cowell’s future Pop Idol cohort Pete Waterman, to produce and compose the majority of the album’s songs
+Serving as executive producer on the 12-track album, Cowell enlisted the help of two thirds of his 80s hit making trio, Mike Stock and Pop Idol cohort Pete Waterman, to produce the majority of the album’s songs

 “Like I mentioned, I was forced to watch it with my son and so I knew the main characters.
 I liked the spectacle.
 The show was pretty fantastic.”

-The first challenge faced by Stock and Waterman was in the composition of the album’s songs, with both acutely aware of these WWE Superstars’ limited vocal abilities compared to previous collaborators like Rick Astley and Kylie Minogue.
+The first challenge faced by Stock and Waterman was composing the album’s songs, with both acutely aware of these WWE Superstars’ limited vocal abilities compared to previous collaborators like Rick Astley.

 “Writing for the wrestlers was a unique experience,” Stock freely admits.
 “Singing, as a skill, was not the point really.
 Putting across emotion, fun, aggression, hype, power, passion and larger than life characters was the challenge.”

 Then there was the process of recording with the wrestlers themselves, who were often coming off the back of a busy night in the ring and, like the finely tuned method actors they were, remained in character throughout the process.